ART & ARCHITECTURAL TOURS - PO BOX 25062 - SARASOTA, FL 3427-5062

 After his move to the U.S., Jean worked as Production Designer on films shot in Florida and Mexico and as executive producer for a short on Emerson Lake and Palmer for RAI, the national public broadcasting company of Italy.

-He produced and directed "The Human Voice" by Jean Cocteau at La Mama New York City, one the World’s most important avant-garde theater.
-He performed as the lead actor in "La Politique des Restes," a play by Arthur Adamov at Georgetown U., Washington DC.
+He produced and directed "The Human Voice" by Jean Cocteau at La Mama New York City, one of the World’s most important avant-garde theater.
+He performed as the lead actor in "La Politique des Restes," a play by Arthur Adamov at Georgetown University, in Washington DC.

-Prior to moving to Sarasota, Florida, 43 years ago, Jean had also lived in Paris, London, Geneva, Washington D.C. and New York City.
+Prior to moving to Sarasota, Florida, 45 years ago, Jean lived in Paris, Geneva, London, Washington D.C. and New York City.